 Climbing Ben Amera, the Sahara’s second tallest granite monolith at 560 meters, was an unforgettable adventure.
 Rising abruptly from Mauritania’s desert plains, the monolith challenges with steep granite faces, slabby pitches, and wind‑battered ridges.

-Traversing the Tenoumer Crater Ridge, deep in the Sahara, reveals a stark and otherworldly landscape shaped by a massive meteorite impact.
-Hiking across the rugged ridges and vast desert plains offers a rare glimpse into the planet’s geological past, where every step uncovers the scale and silence of this extraordinary natural wonder.
+Traversing the Tenoumer Crater Ridge reveals a stark, otherworldly landscape shaped by a massive meteorite impact.
+Hiking across these rugged Saharan ridges offers a rare glimpse into Earth’s geological past, surrounded by the scale and silence of an extraordinary natural wonder.

 Matmata, a remote guelta, is home to the last Nile Crocodiles of the Sahara.
 Discover how these ancient reptiles endure in the desert’s hidden oases, providing a rare glimpse into the Sahara’s once-lush, thriving past.